Polygon

 Required

-• x Position along the x-axis.
+• Primary axis (e.g. x): Position along the primary axis.

-• y Position along the y-axis.
+• Secondary axis (e.g. y): Position along the secondary axis.

 Optional